axibase/atsd/rule-engine/functions-utility.md

 samples([int limit]) map
 ```

-Retrieves a map ordered by ascending datetime of included samples, where each sample is an object containing two fields: command time and a numeric value.
-The time is [`DateTime`](./object-datetime.md#datetime-object) object.
+Retrieves a map ordered by ascending datetime of included samples.
+Each sample is an object with two fields: command time and a numeric value.
+Time is a [`DateTime`](./object-datetime.md#datetime-object) object.

-Returned samples based on value of `limit` argument
+Samples returned based on the value of `limit` argument

 * Zero or omitted: All samples.
 * Positive: Up to the specified number of samples from **start**, earliest samples first.